kujalk/React-Module-Federation/README.md

 ## 🎯 Overview

 This project demonstrates a micro-frontend architecture using Webpack Module Federation.
-It consists of two applications:
+It consists of two applications running in separate branches:
 - A parent application (main shell)
 - A catalog micro-frontend (remote module)